linmo111/FYP-USF-Recon-FPGA-implementation/README.md

 This is my Final year project repository.
 On the implementation of Unlimited Sensing Framework reconstruction algorithm on a FPGA.

-#User instruction:
+# User instruction:

-1.Connect the hardware components as per the schematic in the figure.
+1. Connect the hardware components as per the schematic in the figure.
 You will need:

 An Altera DE-10 Nano FPGA